Brothman/Mystify/README.md

 # Mystify
 A fullstack clone of Spotify built in React, Redux, Node, and Express along with MongoDB.

 #  A Monday DPS Is Over Day!
+Did we miss it?

 <img src="./Mystify-Demo.gif" />